Going Green with Glamour at Guatemala’s Lake Atitlan

 Eco-Friendly Luxury at Laguna Lodge

-Opened in 1998, Laguna Lodge is quite literally a labor of love for owners Mayah (a Kiwi) and Jeffro (an Aussie).
 After buying a small piece of property in the area in 1990, psychiatric nurse Maya met carpenter Jeffro when he traveled through town in 1997 and the rest is now eco-history.

 The idea of the lodge was later born of their long-term commitment to the local community, preserving the natural environment and sustainable living.
 It was not built intentionally as an eco-lodge but simply as a natural extension of the small footprint of their lifestyle.

-Nestled in its own private 100-acre nature reserve, the lodge was constructed by Jeffro and his indigenous crew entirely of local volcanic stone, adobe, wood and palm.
-Six suites feature lakefront volcanic views, plush locally-crafted art and furnishings and uber-green amenities.
+Nestled in its own private 100-acre nature reserve, the lodge was constructed by Jeffro and his Indigenous crew entirely of local volcanic stone, adobe, wood, and palm.
+Six suites feature lakefront volcanic views, plush locally-crafted art and furnishings, and uber-green amenities.

 The meat-free restaurant serves creative gourmet cuisine straight from the lodge’s own organic garden.
 Solar panels line the roof keeping the lodge “off the grid” as often as the sunshine will allow.
-Rain and lake water is painstakingly filtered for drinking water.
+Rain and lake water are painstakingly filtered for drinking water.

 Natural fruit extracts are used for pest control but if you do spot a bug you don’t like (I never saw a single one in my room), staff will happily “re-locate” it for you.
 It seems all animals are sacred here at Laguna Lodge.

-But the real focus is on community involvement.
 The lodge employs 100% indigenous staff (including manager, Juan), none of whom had hotel backgrounds.
 Mayah and Jeffro have simply trained them at each position.
 A strong work ethic is ingrained in the local community as a way of life and Mayah firmly believes that when you have that, anything else can be taught.

 I could spend a full day listing all of the lodge’s eco-credentials but for the sake of expediency, I’ll move on.
 (If you’re curious, check out the “conservation” tab on their website.